 See?
 Same thing.
 Out of sight, out of mind.
-I'll stop getting the highprofile projects.
+I'll stop getting the high-profile projects.
 Then when it's time for review, my performance will look ho-hum, if you know what I mean.

-SIMON But how are we -He looks at the cord, the clinic room -SIMON (CONT'D) I don't think -TOM I don't know!
+But how are we - (He looks at the cord, the clinic room -) I don't think -

+TOM I don't know!
 Work with me, damn it!

-Simon is silent.
+Another pause.

 SIMON Why don't you just ask for a leave of absence?

 TOM Right.
 A nine-month leave of absence?

 Simon shrugs.

-TOM (CONT'D) If I were taking a year off to run for political office or something, that's one thing, but this?
-Tom gestures vaguely.
-SIMON (very veiled sarcasm) Right.
+If I were taking a year off to run for political office or something, that's one thing, but this?

+(Tom gestures vaguely.)

+(very veiled sarcasm) Right.
 Not nearly as important.

+(pleading) At least give it a shot?

+Well -

-TOM (pleading)) At least give it a shot?
-SIMON Well -They both manage to get up, then get washed and dressed.
+They both manage to get up, then get washed and dressed.
 It takes a long time.
 The process is awkward and annoying, not comical.
-As they prepare, they almost disconnect a couple times, but Tom is oblivious to it; it's Simon who sees it ready.
+As they prepare, they almost disconnect a couple times, but Tom is oblivious to it; it's Simon who sees it and accommodates himself as best he can.
+Finally they are ready.

-TOM Okay, let's do it!
+Okay, let's do it!